Plano

 A trochleoplasty is a surgery to correct a specific area of a bone in the leg, called the femur, when it has developed abnormally.
 Usually, the kneecap – called the patella – glides along a groove in the femur.
 That groove is known as the trochlea.

-Sometimes the bone is shallow, flat or bumped up, instead of having a well-developed groove, and when that happens, the condition is called trochlear dysplasia.
+Sometimes the trochlea is shallow, flat or bumped up, instead of having a well-developed groove, and when that happens, the condition is called trochlear dysplasia.
 When that happens, the kneecap can easily and frequently dislocate.
-A trochleoplasty procedure fixes this problem by creating a new trochlear groove, enabling patients to return to sports and activities.
+A trochleoplasty procedure, indicated when there is high grade dysplasia (flat or convex/bumped up), fixes this problem by creating a new trochlear groove, thus enabling patients with their best chance to return to sports and activities.

-The Children’s Health team uses the Banff Patellar Instability Instrument (BPII) and the International Knee Documentation Committee (IKDC) score to help determine a patient’s improvement after surgery.
+The Children’s Health team uses the Banff Patellar Instability Instrument (BPII), the Kujala knee pain score and the International Knee Documentation Committee (IKDC) score to help determine a patient’s improvement after surgery.

 Before surgery, patients will meet with their surgeon for an assessment.
 The doctor will likely ask for X-rays, an MRI and, occasionally, a CT scan.
 These imaging tests allow your doctor to look inside the patient’s knee, understand the problem and plan the surgery.